Meta Analysis

 Note: The preceding plots only show the last fill of each trade.
 If your trade has partial fills, the plots only display the last fill.

-Plot Metadata
+Plot Charts

 Follow these steps to plot the equity curve, benchmark, and drawdown of a live algorithm: